Do I need to wear a face mask to visit a care home?

 Visitors

-As of December 2022, individual care homes are able to use their own judgement when it comes to face mask guidance.
-Although it is no longer a legal requirement, a care home may ask you to continue to wear a face mask in situations such as an outbreak or if a resident is particularly vulnerable.
+As of December 2022, individual care homes an use their own judgement around face mask guidance.
+Although it is no longer a legal requirement, a care home may ask you to continue to wear a face mask.
+This might be due to an outbreak or if a resident is particularly vulnerable.

 If you are an ‘essential visitor’, you may need to wear the same PPE as the care home staff.
 This depends on the role you play in your loved one’s care, for example if you deliver personal care.
 This is to be agreed with the care home.